 Brings up the Print dialog box, which allows you to choose a printer.
-Only text in an editor window can be printed.
-To print the contents of debug windows the text must be copied and pasted to an editor window.
-(The Stdio window is an exception; its contents may be automatically written to a file, which may then be printed.)
+Only text in an editor window may be printed.
+To print the contents of debug windowsi the text must be copied and pasted to an editor window.
 As many copies of the text as needed may be printed.
 If more than one copy is requested, the pages may be collated or uncollated.